zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/wiki/user-guide/scoping-your-wikis.md

 ### Managing Page Scoped Wikis

 Note that administrators must still use the _Site Administration_ menu to administer a page scoped Wiki widget by setting the _Site Administration menu_'s active scope.
-Follow these steps to do this:
+Follow these steps:

 1. Open the _Product Menu_ (![Product Menu](../../../images/icon-product-menu.png)), expand the menu for your Site, and then click _Content & Data_.
 1. The current scope appears just below the Content & Data heading.
 Default Scope is the current Site.
 To change this, click the gear icon (![Gear](../../../images/icon-control-menu-gear.png)) and then select your desired scope.
 This changes the Site Administration menu to reflect scope you selected.
 To work in a page's scope, for example, select that page from the gear icon.
 That page's name then becomes the Site Administration menu's title.